The incentive system in politics has a structural flaw.

 No one ever uses the bathroom at that party.
 You know what’s going on in the pool.
 But if anyone ever stands on the side of the pool and takes to wiz into it, everyone has to get out.
 As it is with lying politicians and pool parties, there’s something about deniability that enables the process.

-We mostly assume our politicians are in the pockets of special interest too.
+We assume things like our politicians being in the pockets of special interest.
 As long as it’s our special interests, we’re ok with it.

 Outright criminal activity used to be a no-no. That’s even starting to get a little wobbly too.